ampproject/amphtml/spec/amp-html-format.md

 - https://fast.fonts.net
 - https://fonts.googleapis.com

+IMPLEMENTERS NOTE: Adding to this list requires a change to the AMP CDN CSP rule.

 Authors are free to include all custom fonts via a `@font-face` CSS instruction via their custom CSS.
 Fonts included via `@font-face` must be fetched via the HTTP or HTTPS scheme.